-This study investigates how a positive youth development and cross-age peer mentoring model known as Peer Group Connection can impact economically-disadvantaged students in urban high schools in New York City and rural high schools in North Carolina.
-This project complements and extends prior and concurrent research by exploring the potential of a positive youth development model, with an emphasis on social and emotional learning, on adolescent health and educational outcomes.
-Study results will increase understanding of the mechanisms through which cross-age peer group mentoring affects high school students and inform the implementation of other peer youth development programs.
+The project team investigated how a positive youth development and cross-age peer mentoring model known as Peer Group Connection impacted economically-disadvantaged students in urban high schools in New York City and rural high schools in North Carolina.
+This project complemented and extended prior and concurrent research by exploring the potential of a positive youth development model, with an emphasis on social and emotional learning, on adolescent health and educational outcomes.

 Health & well-being: stress, anxiety, happiness, and optimism